 It said, very simply, “Hold your own wellbeing sacred.”
 And it wouldn’t be an exaggeration to say that if you could have looked inside my head, you would have seen all the lightbulbs in a lightbulb store flipping on.
 Now, of course, this isn’t a new concept.
 We’ve all heard that we need to take care of ourselves to take care of others.
 And that we need to put ourselves first.
 But something about the word “sacred” just shot through my soul like an arrow.
 Sacred is non-negotiable.
 Sacred is elevated on a pedestal.
 Sacred is above everything else.
 Sacred is paramount.
 Sacred is a line you don’t cross.
 That’s the kind of commitment I need to make to my wellness—sacred level.

-It’s not that those things are inherently bad—sometimes you need to binge watch something on Netflix and waste time on Instagram and eat a damn cookie—it’s the fact that I was putting my own wellbeing lower on the priority list than something else.
-My body needed me to sleep, do yoga, and only eat a single serving of cookies.
+It’s not that those things are inherently bad—sometimes you need to binge watch something on Netflix and waste time on Instagram—it’s the fact that I was putting my own wellbeing lower on the priority list than something else.
+My body needed me to sleep and do yoga.
 And I just ignored the hell out of what it was saying.
 That’s the problem.

 For the past few days, I’ve been doing this crazy thing—I ask my body what it needs on a regular basis.
 And then I answer myself.
 Like literally.
 Out loud.
 I have an actual conversation with myself.
 And then, the most important part, I actually do whatever my body needs.